-Contractor Accident Reporting Procedures
+Reporting Procedures: Contractor

-The contractor shall notify the contracting officer as soon as practical, but not later than four hours, after any Weight Handling Equipment accident, secure the accident site and protect evidence until released by the contracting officer, and conduct an investigation to establish the root cause(s) of any Weight Handling Equipment accident, near miss, or unplanned occurrence.

-Crane operations shall not proceed until the cause is determined and corrective actions have been implemented to the satisfaction of the contracting officer.
+The contractor shall notify the contracting officer as soon as practical, but not later than four hours, after any WHE accident, including lower threshold crane accidents or LTCAs.
+For other than an LTCA, the contractor shall secure and preserve the accident scene to facilitate the investigation until released by the contracting officer.
+The contractor shall conduct an investigation to establish the root cause(s) of any WHE accident.
+Except for an LTCA, crane operations shall not proceed until the cause is determined and corrective actions have been implemented to the satisfaction of the contracting officer.